cathydutton/cathydutton.github.io/_drafts/2017-03-08-The-great-css-myth.md

 ### Global scope is a bad thing

+CSS is global by default, which is a good thing if you know how to harnece it.

 The cascade and inheritance together determine how an element will be styled. between them creating a global scope.
 This is not a bad thing!